redhat-et/patu/hack/kubernetes/README.md

         e.g. `docker build -t kpng:test -f Dockerfile .`
 2. Replace the placeholder `<imagename:tag>` with the selected imagename:tag in `./kpngebpf.yaml` in the cloned repository
 3. Deploy patu and kpng
-    Execute this command: `<path-to-patu-repo>/patu/scripts/installer/patu-installer all apply`
+    Execute this command: `<path-to-patu-repo>/patu/scripts/installer/patu-installer apply all`
     Ensure the script doesn't result in any errors.
 4. Ensure status - All pods should be in running and ready state.
 Coredns pods should have IP from patu CIDR, KPNG pod should have 3 containers running and ready

 #### REMOVE-ALL:
-1. Execute this command: `<path-to-patu-repo>/patu/scripts/installer/patu-installer all delete`
+1. Execute this command: `<path-to-patu-repo>/patu/scripts/installer/patu-installer delete all`
    Ensure the script doesn't result in any errors.